with 15 years of experience working with

 Today we know that what is learned while having fun is better absorbed and remembered.
-In my trainings I don’t strive for a scholastic or fact-ridden approach, but rather use a practical approach, where training combines newly acquired skills with one’s own life experience.
-Training sessions typically involve 6 – 15 people.
+In my training sessions I don’t strive for a scholastic or fact-ridden approach, but rather use a practical approach, where training combines newly acquired skills with one’s own life experience.

-I will be happy to listen to your wishes and design a made-to-measure training program.
+I will be happy to listen to your wishes and design a made-to-measure training programme.

 There are many different schools of therapy (Psychoanalysis, Cognitive-Behavioural, Systemic, etc.), which one should you choose?
 It partly depends on what you expect: you could ask a therapist what school he/she represents.
 However, research has shown that this isn’t the deciding factor for therapeutic success – what matters just as much, if not more, is that the chemistry is good.
 So listen to your instinct!
 If you don’t feel that you can trust the therapist, look elsewhere.